slashr/homelab/README.md

 ## GCP
 - GCP SA Key is added as a environment variable in Terraform Cloud so that Terraform can access GCP infra
+- The username for SSH login is the username provided in the public key in gcp/compute.tf under "ssh-keys".
+Can be set to any username desired

 ## Notes
 ### Oracle Free Tier